Armed Forces of Ukraine: Role of women

 In September 2018, legislation was passed to make both women and men equal in the military and law enforcement agencies.
 The following month Liudmyla Shuhalei, the head of the Military Medical Directorate of the Security Service of Ukraine, became Ukraine's first female general.
 Since 2019, the Ivan Bohun Military High School accepts both male and female cadets.
+In 2023, women comprised 4% of officers, and by 2024 the total number of female personnel had increased to 62,000, with over 5,000 having combat roles.
+By 2026 women officers made up 21% of all officers in the military.